pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

- ## Use DirectX 11 instead of 12 on Windows plalform
+ ## Use DirectX 11 instead of 12 on Windows platform

        Edit → Project Settings → Platforms → Windows